Major Event Allocation Chart

 – Taitonga-Southern – NL, MB, PP, DN, SD

-Every year in October, clubs will, via a representative/s, attend a regional planning meeting for setting the calendar of events.
+Every year in October, clubs will, via a representative/s, attend a regional planning meeting to set the calendar of events.
 ONZ will set up the invite and work with clubs on agreeing to a suitable date.
 This would be a 2hr (approx.) meeting that could be run virtually (via video) or face to face where that is possible.

 The allocation of national’s sites/maps will balance finding the best possible quality locations, with practical requirements for clubs running the event.
 This will be done in accordance with the process set out in the ONZ Rules for A-level events.